jmsarmiento11/csc611m_bulk_image_enhancer/README.md

 # csc611m_bulk_image_enhancer
-A program that enhances bulk images in a specific amount of time
+A distributed processing-based program that enhances bulk images in a specific amount of time